-‘The Craft’ Is Getting A Reboot’
+‘The Craft’ Is Getting A Reboot

 Producers on the project were identified to be Jason Blum, Doug Wick (Divergent Saga), and Lucy Fisher (Divergent Saga).
 Daniel Casey (Fast and Furious 9) and Zoe Lister-Jones (Band-Aid) are mentioned as writers with Lister-Jones set to direct.

-2017’s Band-Aid was Lister-Jones’ directorial debut., She wrote, directed, and starred in the film about a couple who start a rock band to keep their relationship from falling apart and use their arguments as inspirations for the songs.
+According to Comic Book, 2017’s Band-Aid was Lister-Jones’ directorial debut., She wrote, directed, and starred in the film about a couple who start a rock band to keep their relationship from falling apart and use their arguments as inspirations for the songs.

 The Craft will be Lister-Jones’ first major studio project.